itsjunetime/smserver/README.md

 Alternately, if you want to install the deb but don't want to go through with the above steps, you can:

-1. Install the package 'sshpass' on your mac
+1. Install the app 'sshpass' on your mac
 1. Export $THEOS_DEVICE_PASS as your iDevice's password
 1. Export $THEOS_DEVICE_IP as your iDevice's private IP
 1. Run the `make_deb.sh` script in the root of this repository.
 The new .deb will be in the 'package' subdirectory of this cloned repo.

-I would recommend building it yourself, since the .deb (under `package`) may not always be up to date with the source code, and I build it with Xcode-beta (so it may have issues that your build may not), but if you can't or would rather not, the .deb should be updated rather frequently, so it is also safe to use.
+I would recommend building it yourself, since the packages may not always be up to date with the source code, and I build it with Xcode-beta (so it may have issues that your build may not), but if you can't or would rather not, the packages will be updated rather frequently, so they are safe to use.

 ## To run